vlad-bezden/aioautoclicker/README.md

 ### Usage
 * python autoclicker.py

-  By default it clicks every 60 seconds
+  By default it clicks every 60 seconds and size of the progress bar is 60 chars
 * python autoclicker.py -i 10
+* autoclicker -i 10 -s 120

   This example will click every 10 seconds